-1. Layer Textures Like A Pro
+1. Layer Textures Like a Pro

-How To Build The Perfect Layer
+How to Build the Perfect Layer

 - Start with breathable sheets like percale or flannel, then add a quilt for weight and a duvet for cloud-like fluff.